jrsfiend/solana-oracle-function-example/README.md

 lib.rs

-Let's break down this programming difference (also known as a diff or patch) and explain how to apply the changes to the file `lib.rs`.
+Let's apply the changes to the file `lib.rs`.
 These changes involve identifiers and program seeds in a Rust programming project.

 **Step-by-Step Instructions for Beginners:**